biboyatienza/api_auth_jwt/README.md

 # API Authentication with JWT

-My take on an Authentication API using JWT (Access Token & Refresh Token) that you can use a base of your new project.
+My take on an Authentication API using JWT (Access Token & Refresh Token) that you can use as base of your new project.

 ## What we are be using